Four charged in Hong Kong watchdog's probe of Pearl Oriental Oil

-HONG KONG (Reuters) - Four people have been charged with fraud and money laundering at Pearl Oriental Oil Limited, Hong Kong’s anti-corruption watchdog said on Monday.
+HONG KONG, Oct 7 (Reuters) - Four people have been charged with fraud and money laundering at Pearl Oriental Oil Limited , Hong Kong’s anti-corruption watchdog said on Monday.

 The company, whose shares were suspended from trading on Monday pending the announcement, had been under investigation since February 2012 in connection with an acquisition of natural gas and oil fields in the United States.